Olivia Di Matteo

 Gif of optimizing a quantum circuit.

-Quantum algorithms
+Quantum algorithms and applications

 Differentiable quantum transforms being used in an error mitigation pipeline.